pseudo-vidi/AI-Medical-Insurance/README.md

 ## Model Comparison & Performance
 The system evaluates three different approaches to find the best fit for insurance data:
 1.  **Linear Regression:** Provides a transparent, baseline mathematical relationship.
 2.  **Random Forest:** An ensemble method that handles non-linear health risks effectively.
-3.  **Gradient Boosting:** A sequential learning method often providing the highest accuracy for tabular data.
+3.  **Gradient Boosting:** A sequential learning method providing the highest accuracy for this tabular data.
+4.  **Deep Neural Network (DNN):** A multi-layer architecture for capturing complex, non-linear relationships at scale.
+5.  **LSTM (Long Short-Term Memory):** A recurrent architecture typically used for sequences, applied here to capture deep feature dependencies.